Frequently Asked Questions

 Our Frequently Asked Questions page answers the most common questions about our modular homes.
 Do you want to build a modular home in California?
 Most of your questions will be answered here.
 If your question is not on the list, please contact us.

-A Modular Home, also called a Prefab Home and officially known in California as “Factory Built Housing”, is built in a factory to the same state and local building codes as homes built on- site.
-The home is then carried in sections on special trucks to the building site where a licensed specialty “set crew” using a crane or sophisticated rolling equipment places it on a regular concrete foundation, and a licensed contractor completes the home.
-Once we deliver the home, it is finished according to the California Building Code and with architectural details so that it looks like and is the same as a “traditional” stick-built home.
+A Modular Home, also called a “Prefab” home and officially known in California as “Factory Built Housing,” is built in a factory to the California Residential Building Code.
+This is the same state and local building codes as traditional homes built entirely at a construction site.
+Your home is transported on special trucks to the building site where a licensed specialty “set crew” using a crane or sophisticated rolling equipment places each piece on a concrete foundation, and a licensed contractor completes the home.
+Once we deliver your home, it will be finished so that it is indistinguishable from a traditional “stick-built” home.
 Find more modular construction information here.

-Our standard modular homes retail for a minimum of about $150.00 Per Square Foot (“PSF”) delivered including sales tax.
-Modular homes generally cost 5% to 20% less than a comparable finished home built on-site in most areas of California, but we think that the biggest benefit is in faster building and a modular being a better method of construction.
+Our standard modular homes retail for a minimum of approximately $150.00 Per Square Foot (“PSF”) delivered including sales tax.
+Modular homes generally cost 5-20% less than a comparable finished home built on-site in most areas of California, but the biggest benefit of a Cutting Edge modular home is getting your home built faster and knowing that you will have a strong and beautiful home to live in for many years.

-Once you have plans in place a licensed General Contractor can provide you directly with an estimate for the on-site work.
+Once you have site-specific engineered plans in place a licensed General Contractor can provide with an estimate for the on-site work.
 Cutting Edge Homes is not a construction company and doesn’t estimate or perform on-site work.

 While our modular homes are normally less expensive than site-built homes, the homes will not be as cheap as a manufactured or mobile homes, as our quality standards are much higher and the cost is more.
-We typically tell our clients that if they can’t afford a minimum of $185.00-$195.00 per square foot for their vertical construction costs (hard costs from the foundation up on a level lot), they probably cannot afford our more value-conscious modular homes.
-Because there are no differences in the appraisal guidelines or a required disclosure, there is no good reason that a modular home has to be less expensive than a site-built home.
+We typically tell our clients that if they can’t afford a minimum of $200 per square foot for their vertical construction costs (hard costs from the foundation up on a level lot, not including permits, utility connection costs, permits, fees, or engineering), they probably cannot afford our more value-conscious modular homes.
+Because there are no differences in the appraisal guidelines or a required disclosure for modular homes versus site-built homes, there is no good reason that a modular home should be be less expensive than a site-built home.

 If you would like to find out more about the pricing for a specific plan please sign up for more information on our Contact Us form and we will provide the pricing information to you directly.